greenraygames/vietquoctruyenky/README.md

 # Viet Quoc Truyen Ky Project

-This repository is dedicated to the development of the **Viet Quoc Truyen Ky** website and game.
+This repository is dedicated to the development of the **Viet Quoc Truyen Ky**.

 All files here are part of the **frontend** for both the official **Viet Quoc Truyen Ky** website and the web-based game.
 The frontend is designed to provide an engaging user experience for players, with responsive design, interactive elements, and smooth gameplay integration.